-- (A) If there are no additional instances of the behavior described in Sections 8.06.040 or 8.06.050 within a thirty-six (36) month period from the date of designation as a dangerous animal, the animal shall be removed from the list of dangerous animals. - (B) The owner of a dangerous animal shall notify Animal Services immediately if said animal is loose, unconfined, has attacked another animal or human being, or has died or if moved to a new location within the corporate limits of the City of Elk Grove for purposes of re-inspection of the animals enclosure. - (C) A dangerous animal shall not be sold, bartered, given away, or placed in a new home without prior notification of and approval by Animal Services.
+- A. If there are no additional instances of the behavior described in EGMC Section 8.06.040 or 8.06.050 within a thirty-six (36) month period from the date of designation as a dangerous animal, the animal shall be removed from the list of dangerous animals. - B. The owner of a dangerous animal shall notify Animal Control immediately if said animal is loose, unconfined, has attacked another animal or human being, or has died or if moved to a new location within the corporate limits of the City of Elk Grove for purposes of re-inspection of the animal's enclosure. - C. A dangerous animal shall not be sold, bartered, given away, or placed in a new home without prior notification of and approval by Animal Control.
 Any new owner must comply with the requirements of this section.
-If the animal in question dies, or is sold, transferred, or permanently removed from the city where the owner or keeper resides, the owner of the dangerous animal shall notify Animal Services of the changed condition and new location of the animal in writing within two working days.
+If the animal in question dies, or is sold, transferred, or permanently removed from the city where the owner or keeper resides, the owner of the dangerous animal shall notify Animal Control of the changed condition and new location of the animal in writing within two (2) business days.

-8.06.150 Permit for dangerous animal required
+8.06.150 Permit for dangerous animal required.

-Upon receipt of a permit application to keep a dangerous animal, the animal services officer may investigate the application and after permit fees have been paid, may grant a City permit if in his or her discretion, he or she finds the following conditions are satisfied:
+Upon receipt of a permit application to keep a dangerous animal, an Animal Control Officer may investigate the application and after permit fees have been paid, may grant a City permit if in his or her discretion, he or she finds the following conditions are satisfied:

-- (A) All aspects of Section 8.06.080 (1) through (6) have been met; - (B) The animal will not create any detriment or danger to the peace, health, or safety of the people in the vicinity of the location the animal will be kept; - (C) Possession and maintenance of the animal at the location has not resulted in and is not likely to result in an animal being subjected to neglect, suffering, cruelty, or abuse; - (D) The location where the animal is possessed or maintained is kept clean and sanitary, and the animal is provided with proper and adequate food, water, ventilation, housing, and care at all times; - (E) Neither the applicant, owners, nor the possessor of the animal has had a City dangerous animal permit or any other license required under this title revoked, or been convicted of a violation of this title or any law regulating animals within three years; - (F) The animal shall not be possessed nor maintained at any other location than that expressed on the permit
+- A. All aspects of EGMC Section 8.06.070(C) have been met; - B. The animal will not create any detriment or danger to the peace, health, or safety of the people in the vicinity of the location the animal will be kept; - C. Possession and maintenance of the animal at the location has not resulted in and is not likely to result in an animal being subjected to neglect, suffering, cruelty, or abuse; - D. The location where the animal is possessed or maintained is kept clean and sanitary, and the animal is provided with proper and adequate food, water, ventilation, housing, and care at all times; - E. Neither the applicant, owners, nor the possessor of the animal has had a City dangerous animal permit or any other license required under this title revoked, or been convicted of a violation of this title or any law regulating animals within three (3) years; - F. The animal shall not be possessed nor maintained at any other location than that expressed on the permit.

-Section 4: No Mandatory Duty of Care.
+Section 7: No Mandatory Duty of Care.